EffectOrientedProgramming/book/Chapters/04_Configuration.md

       assertCompletes
 ```

-The `race` is between `nightlyBatch` and `timeTravel`.
+The `race` is between `nightlyBatch` and `timeTravel`. {{TODO Not racing.
+Just forking/joining.}}
 It completes when the first Effect succeeds and cancels the losing Effect, using the Effect System's cancellation mechanism.

-By default in ZIO Test, the clock does not change unless instructed to.
+By default, in ZIO Test, the clock does not change unless instructed to.
 Calling a time based effect like `timeout` would hang indefinitely with a warning like:

 ```terminal